WhatIsMortgageLoan_Banner_WC

 Also Read: Floating Interest Rate on a Loan Against Property

-Step 1: Fill the Application Form
+Step 1: Fill out the Application Form

-Step 2: Await Loan Processing:
+Step 2: Await Loan Processing

 After you have submitted the loan application form, the lender will review your eligibility for the mortgage loan.
 They may offer you terms based on your eligibility, or they might suggest adding a co-applicant to increase your eligibility.

-Step 3: Document Submission:
+Step 3: Document Submission

-Step 4: Loan Verification:
+Step 4: Loan Verification

 Once you have submitted the documents, the lender will begin the verification process, which includes technical and legal checks.
 A property evaluation will be conducted to ensure the authenticity of the property's title.
 Based on these assessments, the lender will confirm loan approval.